jvkiran/testrepo/src/data/pages/terms-launch.md

 Specifically we can already name the following Processors:

+(a) Data processor CoinList:
+Our data processor CoinList Capital LLC, 850 Montgomery Street, Suite 350, San Francisco, CA 94133 (“**CoinList**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and contribution purposes.

+For further information, please see [Terms of Service](https://coinlist.co/terms) and [Privacy Policy](https://coinlist.co/privacy) of CoinList.

-Data processor Fractal:
+(b) Data processor Fractal:
-Our data processor Fractal Blockchain UG (haftungsbeschränkt), c/o Space Shack, Akazienstr.
-3a, 10823 Berlin, Germany (“Fractal”), is processing personal data on our behalf to fulfil the contract, especially for customer identification.
-Fractal processes personal data only in Germany.
+Our data processor Fractal Blockchain GmbH, Neue Grünstraße 27, 10179 Berlin, Germany (“**Fractal**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and contribution purposes.

+Fractal provides a ICO/ITO launchpad software for our use as a white-label solution so as to enable you to contribute / invest your cryptocurrencies for participating in the Ocean token distribution / launch / sale.
+Fractal, on our behalf, stores and processes the technical information of your device which you use for orders and communication such as your cell phone, tablet, notebook, personal computer, etc. (e.g. IP address), log in information (e-mail address, password), and your cryptocurrency address.

+Fractal Blockchain GmbH is located in Germany and stores this data in secured servers in the EU and process this information in compliance with the applicable data protection law(s).

+For more information, you can reach out to their person responsible for data protection at [privacy@fractal.id]().

-Data processor Heroku:
+(c) Data processor Heroku:
-To store your personal data, we are working together with “Heroku”, a service provided by our data processor Heroku Inc., located at The Landmark @ 1 Market St., Suite 300, San Francisco, CA, 94105, United States.
-Heroku stores personal data only in Ireland.
+To store your personal data, we are working together with “**Heroku**”, a service provided by our data processor Heroku Inc., located at The Landmark @ 1 Market St., Suite 300, San Francisco, CA, 94105, United States.

-For further information, please see Heroku’s data security explanations https://www.heroku.com/policy/security as well as Heroku’s Privacy Policy: https://www.salesforce.com/company/privacy/
+For further information, please see [Heroku’s data security explanations](https://www.heroku.com/policy/security) as well as [Heroku’s Privacy Policy](https://www.salesforce.com/company/privacy/).

-Data processor AWS:
+(d) Data processor AWS:
-To store your personal data, we are also using Amazon Simple Storage Service, a service provided by our data processor Amazon Web Services, Inc., 410 Terry Avenue North, Seattle WA 98109, United States (“AWS”).
-AWS stores your personal data only in Frankfurt, Germany.
+To store your personal data, we are also using Amazon Simple Storage Service, a service provided by our data processor Amazon Web Services, Inc., 410 Terry Avenue North, Seattle WA 98109, United States (**“AWS”**).

-For further information, please see AWS’s Privacy Policy: https://aws.amazon.com/privacy/?nc1=h_ls.
+For further information, please see [AWS’s Privacy Policy](https://aws.amazon.com/privacy/?nc1=h_ls).

-Data processor CS Compliance:
+(e) Data processor CS Compliance:
-To process your personal data, we are also using KYC Screening services, a service provided by our data processor CS Compliance Services Ltd. (“CS Compliance”).
-CS Compliance [processes your data in compliance with the German data privacy regulations.
+To process your personal data, we are also using KYC Screening services, a service provided by our data processor CS Compliance Services Ltd. (“**CS Compliance**”).

-For further information, please email CS Compliance’s Privacy Policy contact person : Kai Petersen at <kai.petersen@cs-compliance-service.de>.
+For further information, please email CS Compliance’s Privacy Policy contact contact <info@cs-compliance-service.de>.

-Data processor LexisNexis:
+(f) Data processor LexisNexis:
-To process your personal data, we are also using CDDS AML Risk API, a service provided by our data processor LexisNexis GmbH (“LexisNexis”).
-LexisNexis processes your personal data in compliance with the applicable data protection laws.
+To process your personal data, we are also using CDDS AML Risk API, a service provided by our data processor LexisNexis GmbH (“**LexisNexis**”).

-For further information, please see LexisNexis’ Privacy Policy: <https://www.lexisnexis.com/en-us/privacy/default.page>
+For further information, please see [LexisNexis’ Privacy Policy](https://www.lexisnexis.com/en-us/privacy/default.page).

-**Categories of third parties “Non-Processors” to whom we may disclose your Personal Data**We may also disclose your Personal Data to third parties who are not Processors in terms of Art.
+**Categories of third parties “Non-Processors” to whom we may disclose your Personal Data**.

+ We may also disclose your Personal Data to third parties who are not Processors in terms of Art.
 28 of the GDPR.

 The categories of such Non-Processors are: